Get Involved

 Participants will include other small cohorts from NIF’s affiliate regions in Canada, U.K., and Australia.

-As mentioned, following the trip and throughout the year participants will be asked to take action in their local communities with NIF.
+As mentioned, following the trip and throughout the year participants will be expected to take action in their local communities with NIF.
 Participants will commit to taking part in ongoing learning opportunities throughout the year and developing projects together that build support for the issues they care about.
-These can include hosting NIF grantees and speakers, community events, giving circles, and Shabbat dinners.
-We are looking forward to seeing our participants become NIF ambassadors in the broader community, “speaking out” on issues related to NIF’s work, such as social justice, human rights, religious freedom, and shared society in Israel.
+These can include hosting NIF grantees and partners, organizing community events, giving circles, and Shabbat dinners.
+We are looking forward to seeing our participants become NIF ambassadors in the broader community, speaking out on issues related to NIF’s work.

-• First-hand experience and in-depth knowledge of NIF’s issue areas, grantees, and projects throughout Israel
+• First-hand experience and in-depth knowledge of NIF’s issue areas, grantees, and projects throughout Israel/Palestine

-• An opportunity to play a role in advancing positive social change in Israel
+• An opportunity to play a role in advancing positive social change in Israel/Palestine

 • Opportunities to meet and build relationships with Israeli and Palestinian activists and leaders from the human rights and social change community